matematicasuperpiatta/minetest/README.md

     FREETYPE_LIBRARY                - Path to libfreetype.a/libfreetype.so/freetype.lib
     FREETYPE_DLL                    - Only on Windows; path to libfreetype-6.dll
-    GETTEXT_DLL                     - Only when building with gettext on Windows; paths to libintl + libiconv DLLs GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains libintl.h GETTEXT_LIBRARY                 - Optional/platform-dependent with gettext; path to libintl.so/libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe ICONV_LIBRARY                   - Optional/platform-dependent; path to libiconv.so/libiconv.dylib
-    IRRLICHT_DLL                    - Only on Windows; path to IrrlichtMt.dll
-    IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h (usable for server build only) LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h
+    GETTEXT_DLL                     - Only when building with gettext on Windows; paths to libintl + libiconv DLLs GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to IrrlichtMt.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h (usable for server build only) LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h